zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-genres.md

 ---
-title: Creating the Genre Page
+title: Create the Genre Page
 position: 4
 ---

-# Creating the Genre Page - Kendo Music Store
+# Create the Genre Page - Kendo Music Store

 The Genre listing will display all the albums in a selected genre.
 The albums will be limited to 20 per page, and display paging navigation at both the top and bottom.